BaconDavid/chumby/README.md

 ### Beginner tutorial

-To try the beginner's tutorial, open `simplified_tutorial.ipynb`.
+To try the beginner's tutorial, open `simple_tutorial.ipynb`.

 To provide a brief overview of the tutorial:
 1. Read a fasta file of protein sequences.